Materials and waste

 - Only using valuable tropical woods (such as teak, meranti, rosewood and mahogany) that are FSC® (Forest Stewardship Council®) certified wood.

 Nobia strives to increase the proportion of FSC® certified wood, which amounted to 42 per cent in 2017.

 Wooden pallets, corrugated cardboard, shrink-wrap and plastic tape are the main components of Nobia's packaging material.
 Manufacturing produces a quantity of waste, mainly in the form of wood shavings and plastic packaging and cardboard from incoming material, and this waste is recycled or burnt.

 Solvents are mainly used in surface treatment and for cleaning paint finishes.
 An aspect of the work to reduce the use of solvents is to increase the proportion of water-based and UV-cured paints and to minimise the number of changes of production equipment, which both reduces the number of cleaning steps and increases productivity.

-42% of wood material is certified by the FSC.
+42% of wood material is FSC® certified wood (Forest Stewardship Council®).